Fall Break 2014

 El Paso, TX – Columban Border Immersion

 The Missionary Society of St. Columban’s Office of Advocacy and Outreach will host this border immersion.
 Hearing peoples’ stories and accompanying them will be the focus of this trip.
 You will talk with community members about the pressures, challenges and joys of living and working along the border; additionally, learning about the violence in Juarez and the challenges of immigration, migration, land rights, economics, and sustainability.
 Students will stay at the Columban Mission Center, which has been refurbished in a sustainable way.
-Hands on service will be extremely limited but may include a day working on a community garden in the area.
+Hands on service will be extremely limited but may include a day working on a community garden in the area and cooking a meal for hosts.
+Be present for Ministry of accompanyment, listening to service and supporting community efforts.
 Although you will not be crossing the border, you are required to have a valid United States ID and a passport with you.

 Montgomery, AL – Resurrection Catholic Missions